MikelSwartz/Vagrant.LAMP.with-mysql-centos7/README.md

 * SELinux is enabled.
 (Get used to it until we come up with something better.)

 To test, enter in a browser:
-`localhost:8085` This should return the greeting `localhost:8085/info.php` This should return the php version info.
+`localhost:8085` This should return the greeting.
+`localhost:8085/info.php` This should return the php version info.